15 enchanting Antarctica images

 7. Even operations can yield nice Antarctica images

 Once you arrive in Antarctica, your ship will find a sheltered bay to drop anchor.
-It then acts as a home base from which you'll launch all sorts of activities, reaching your destinations via Zodiac boat.
+It then acts as a home base from which you'll launch all sorts of activities, reaching your destinations via Zodiac.
 As always, keep your camera handy!

 8. Zodiac boats get you closer to the Antarctic action